ansible/ecosystem-documentation/docs/index.md

-Welcome to `Ansible ecosystem documentation`.
+Welcome to Ansible ecosystem documentation.

-Here you can find `How To` guides and `tutorials` for cross-project use cases within the Ansible ecosystem in this docsite.
+Here you can find How To guides and tutorials for cross-project use cases within the Ansible ecosystem in this docsite.

 If you're looking for documentation related to a specific Ansible project, visit the [ecosystem page](ecosystem.md).
 You can explore Ansible projects and find links to the related documentation.